Find Trade Colleges

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 3,555,500 jobs for Cashier in 2016 (in the United States).
+In 2016, there was an estimated number of 3,555,500 jobs in the United States for Cashier.
 There is little to no growth in job opportunities for Cashier.
 Due to new job openings and attrition, there will be an average of 653,700 job openings in this field each year.

 undefined